 The obelisk is 67.5 meters tall and was designed by Argentinian architect Alberto Prebisch.

-Shortly after being built, there was much upset within the community about the obelisk, with a city authorised demolition planned only three years after its completion.
+Shortly after being built, the community was upset about the obelisk, with a city-authorised demolition planned only three years after its completion.

 Thankfully it was vetoed by the mayor at the time and has since become an important location in the city.

 Top tour: Buenos Aires Walking City Tour.